 MONTAGE: We are now cutting fast round statues - ordinary statues, in ordinary towns.
-Gravestones, modern sculptures - this intercut with glimpses of the Doctor on the DVD, cutting closer each time.
+War memorials, gravestones, modern sculptures - this intercut with glimpses of the Doctor on the DVD, cutting closer each time.

 THE DOCTOR (CONT'D) Blink and you're dead!